EpicEricEE/typst-equate/src/equate.typ

   show math.equation.where(block: true): set block(breakable: breakable) if type(breakable) == bool
   show math.equation.where(block: true): it => {
+    // Don't apply show rule in a nested equations. if nested-state.get() > 0 {
+      return it
+    }

     // Allow a way to make default equations. if it.has("label") and it.label == <equate:revoke> {
       return it